bezerraluis/Regression-Model-for-Vehicle-Price-Analysis/README.md

 # Data Dictionary - carprices

 Car_ID	        -	        Unique id of each observation (Interger) Symboling 	-		Its assigned insurance risk rating, A value of +3 indicates that the auto is risky, -3 that it is probably pretty safe.(Categorical) carCompany	-		Name of car company (Categorical) fueltype	-		Car fuel type i.e gas or diesel (Categorical) aspiration	-		Aspiration used in a car (Categorical) doornumber	-		Number of doors in a car (Categorical) carbody	        -		body of car (Categorical) drivewheel	-		type of drive wheel (Categorical) enginelocation  -	        Location of car engine (Categorical) wheelbase	-		Weelbase of car (Numeric) carlength       -	        Length of car (Numeric) carwidth	-		Width of car (Numeric) carheight	-		height of car (Numeric) curbweight	-		The weight of a car without occupants or baggage.
 (Numeric) enginetype	-	        Type of engine.
-(Categorical) cylindernumber	-		cylinder placed in the car (Categorical) enginesize	-		Size of car (Numeric) fuelsystem-			Fuel system of car (Categorical) boreratio		-	Boreratio of car (Numeric) stroke	-		Stroke or volume inside the engine (Numeric) compressionratio	-		compression ratio of car (Numeric) horsepower	-		Horsepower (Numeric)
+(Categorical) cylindernumber	-		cylinder placed in the car (Categorical) enginesize	-		Size of car (Numeric) fuelsystem      -		Fuel system of car (Categorical) boreratio       -	        Boreratio of car (Numeric) stroke	        -		Stroke or volume inside the engine (Numeric) compressionratio-		compression ratio of car (Numeric) horsepower	-		Horsepower (Numeric)

-1.The database was extracted from this Kaggle competition: https://www.kaggle.com/hellbuoy/car-price-prediction.
+1. The database was extracted from this Kaggle competition: https://www.kaggle.com/hellbuoy/car-price-prediction.

 2. Perform data processing